secureCodeBox/documentation/docs/api/crds/scan.md

 ---

 The Scan Custom Resource Definition (CRD) lets you define how a specific scan should be configured.
-The secureCodeBox Operator will then use this specification the execute the scan.
+The secureCodeBox Operator will then use this specification to execute the scan.

 ## Specification (Spec)